When Is the Best Time

 - 1000 species of birds call the Iguazu National Park their home.

 - The biggest population of great dusky swifts is nesting and resting behind the falls to be protected from predators.
-In the late afternoon, you can often spot them flying into the falls.
-That's utterly exceptional.
+You can often spot them flying into the falls in the late afternoon, and that's utterly exceptional.

 - Rare and threatened wildlife like the jaguar, tapir, ocelot occurs here.